jmjohnson3/NFL_Analytics_SportsBetting/README.md

 Both files ship with example rows to illustrate the required schema.
 Replace the samples with real, validated records before relying on any model output.

+### Player projection smoothing

+Player stat forecasts now explicitly down-weight single-game volatility.
+For each player we blend three signals: the most recent game (10%), a rolling five-game average (60%), and the full-season average for stability (30%).
+You can adjust the weights or window in `NFL_SPORTSBETTING.py` via `RECENT_FORM_LAST_GAME_WEIGHT`, `RECENT_FORM_WINDOW_WEIGHT`, and `RECENT_FORM_GAMES` if you want a different balance between short- and long-term form.

 ### If you cannot locate closing odds for certain games

 The guardrails are intentionally strict: any matchup without a verified